Esri/terraformer/docs/install.html.md

 <!-- table_of_contents -->

-We make Terraformer available via a number of distribution methods including NPM, Bower and a CDN.
+We make Terraformer available via npm, bower and via a CDN.

 ##Terraformer Core